kkucc/Astromony-programing/README.md

 * 1) find your problem that you want to solve and... solve it )
 * 2) On the JUPYTER tab, click Download as -> Latex (.tex) and download the zip file
 * 3) On the Overleaf tab, click New Project -> Upload Project and add a zip file
-* 4) To the file .tex add the babel package with the English, Russian parameters with the second line so that Russian letters are displayed.
+* 4) To the file .tex add the babel package with the English, Russian(ur lang) parameters with the second line so that Russian letters are displayed.

 After that, everything should work, the report can be further processed in OVERLEAF, add the name and number of the task, formulas, explanations, etc.
-* if you use "%matplotlib notebook" if there are interactive graphs in notepad, then the pictures are not exported at all and instead of a file .zip is downloaded as a regular .tex
+* if you use "%matplotlib notebook" if there are interactive graphs in notepad, then the pictures are not exported at all and instead of a file .zip is downloaded as a regular .tex (So it's better not to use (interactive graphs in the task report are quite strange ...), and if something you need is not displayed in the picture, copy the original picture from notepad by right—clicking on it and add it to the project under the same name)